 - If a party does not submit to cross-examination, the decision-maker cannot rely on any prior statements made by that party in reaching a determination regarding responsibility, but may reach a determination regarding responsibility based on evidence that does not constitute a “statement” by that party.

 - The decision-maker cannot draw an inference about the determination regarding responsibility based solely on a party’s absence from the live hearing or refusal to answer cross examination or other questions.
 See 34 C.F.R. §106.45(b)(6)(i).

 - The hearing body will consist of a single decision-maker (“Decision-maker”).

-- No Decision-maker will also have served as the Title IX Coordinator, Title IX investigator, or advisor to any party in the case, nor may the Decision-maker serve on the appeals body in the case.
+- No Decision-maker will also have served as the Director of Nondiscrimination and Title IX, Title IX investigator, or advisor to any party in the case, nor may the Decision-maker serve on the appeals body in the case.